 Turning things upside-down

 The first time I went upside down was exhilarating, and quite uncomfortable.
 But the longer I stayed there, the more I got used to it.
+My feelings of fear and apprehension soon turned to relief and comfort.

-Is suspension yoga for you?
+Is Suspension Yoga for you?

 Suspension yoga is safe for beginners, but I felt more comfortable and safe knowing that I practice yoga regularly.
 Regular yoga practice encourages balance and strength throughout your body.
 For me, there is no greater high than during and immediately after my yoga practice, whether it be regular vinyasa or hatha yoga, or my new found love, suspension yoga, which I now affectionately refer to as upside-down yoga 🙂

 Start out slowly with yoga and you will find that with regular practice, your body will start to relax and feel more at ease, and your mind will start to quieten down.
-Yoga for Healing by Tera Bucanas is a great yoga programme for you to try.
+Yoga for Healing by Tera Bucanas is a great yoga program for you to try.
 She has detailed videos, tutorials and posture lists.

 So sometimes it’s fun to try out some “tricks”.
 My favourite is the “spinning chandelier”.
 Check out my suspension yoga video below.
 Please note that this was performed under the supervision of a trained and certified suspension yoga instructor.